Ever wondered about the costs of owning a cat?

 You can purchase the most pristine purebred and still be left with an unhappy or unhealthy cat.
 A good way to tell how your kitten is going to end up is by looking at the parents.
 Their nature is going to tell you what your kitten’s nature will be like when they grow up.

 Does the kitten look happy and healthy?
 Then you’re on the right track to finding a cat that is perfect for your home.
 Another thing that you can do is check the kitten’s ears, bottom, nose, and eyes.
 You can tell when a cat is healthy, and when it is not.
 Clear, vibrant eyes without crusting or discharge are key.

-In terms of other healthy factors, be sure to look at the cat’s gums.
+In terms of other health factors, be sure to look at the cat’s gums.
 A healthy pink color is what you want, as well as white teeth and no bad breath.
 The coat should be shiny and soft, without bald patches or fleas.
-There should not be a greasy feel to the coat, because if this is the case, they have not been well-groomed by their mother.
+The coat should not have a greasy feel, because if this is the case, they have not been well-groomed by their mother.

 In terms of the kitten’s body size, they should be well-nourished and not scrawny.
 There’s a difference between scrawny and slender, so be sure to know what is common for the breed.
 They should have a nice round belly, but not pot-bellied.